juraj-hrivnak/Underdog/pax/README.md

 # Syncing mods
 To sync the mods with the ones that are writen in the manifest.json, run `sync_mods.bat`.

-# Syncing overides
+# Syncing overrides
-Everyting that is not writen in the manifest.json is an overide.
+Everyting that is not writen in the manifest.json is an override.
 (For example: configs, scrips, resources) To copy the overides you changed to the pax/modpack/overides folder, run `sync_overrides.bat`.